derBlau/nvim-config/README.md

 - Nvim-treesitter is a file parser that enables smart syntax highlighting, code navigation and editing featurs, amongst others
 - Telescope makes it able to quickly jump to a file within a directory and grepping from a bunch of files in it
 - Nvim-autopairs automatically adds matching paired-characters, such as "", {}, (), and so on.
-The cursor is automatically moved inside the matching pair.
+The cursor is automatically moved inside the matching pair
 - Blink is a completion plugin that attaches to the LSP configuration.
-It works out-of-the-box.
+It works out-of-the-box
+- Render-markdown renders a nicer view of markdown files